 - Optimole checks the visitor’s device and browser and always delivers an image that’s tailor-optimized for them.
 This also works for visitors with slow internet connections.
 Optimole downgrades the image quality accordingly when needed.
 On the other end, if the visitor’s browser supports them, Optimole serves Retina and WebP images.

-- You can watermark your images for improved security – if you’ve had your images stolen by other sites.
+- You can watermark your images (beta) for improved security – if you’ve had your images stolen by other sites.

 Apart from the above, Optimole also has the whole package of must-have features among image optimizers.
 I’m talking about things like compression level controls, lossy and lossless optimization, tracking and monitoring your compression stats, and, last but not least, a full autopilot mode.